openflighthpc/cloud-job-cost-estimator/README.md

 ## Operation

-The application can be run using `ruby analyse_jobs.rb --input=filename.txt`, using the name of the file you wish to analyse.
+The application can be run using `ruby analyse_jobs.rb --input=/path_to/filename`, using the path of the file you wish to analyse.
 Results will be printed to the console.

 ### Job analysis